Pharmacy Liability Insurance

 Cost Factors

-• Scope of services (dispensing only vs. compounding or immunizations).
+• Scope of services — dispensing only vs. compounding, immunizations, or clinical services.

-• Volume of prescriptions filled and patient encounters per day.
+• Volume — prescriptions filled and patient encounters per day.

 • Facility type and location — urban areas typically carry higher risk ratings.